t-d-k/LibreCrypt/docs/FAQ.md

 <a name="cf"></a>*
 Q: Where, and in what order does DoxBox search for my settings?

-*A:* If you have chosen to save your settings, DoxBox will store them un a "DoxBox.ini" file stored on your computer at your chosen location
+*A:* If you have chosen to save your settings, DoxBox will store them in a "DoxBox.ini" file stored on your computer at your chosen location

 When it starts up, DoxBox will attempt to locate this file and read in your settings, by first checking for it in the same directory the executable (DoxBox.exe) was located in.
 If a settings file cannot be found in this location, it will try and look for the same file in your user's profile.
 If a settings file still cannot be found, DoxBox will fallback to using configured default values for all settings.

 * * *

 <a name="ch"></a>
-*Q: After associating DoxBox with ".vol" files* from the options dialog, I doubleclicked my ".vol" volume file, and nothing happened!
+*Q: After associating DoxBox with ".vol" files* from the options dialog, I double-clicked my ".vol" volume file, and nothing happened!

-*A:* The DoxBox drivers must be running in order for you to mount a volume by doubleclicking on it.
-Please either install the DoxBox drivers (see the [portable mode](installation_and_upgrading__PC.htm)installation section, or start DoxBox's portable mode ([see](portable_mode.htm) section).
+*A:* The DoxBox drivers must be running in order for you to mount a volume by double-clicking on it.
+Please either install the DoxBox drivers (see the [portable mode](installation_and_upgrading__PC.md)installation section, or start DoxBox's portable mode ([see](portable_mode.md) section).

 * * *